Last Updated on

 The binary variables are often called “dummy variables” in other fields, such as statistics.

-Looking for some tutorials on how to one hot encode your data in Python, see:
+For a step-by-step tutorial on how to one hot encode categorical data in Python, see the tutorial:

 In this post, you discovered why categorical data often must be encoded when working with machine learning algorithms.